You can find myths relating to anything nowadays — and believe it or not, there are numerous myths out there related to

 Myth #5: Metal Roofs Hold Heat in the Summer

-This is another myth that we attribute to what we learn when we are young: Metal in the sun holds heat for a long time.
+This is another myth we attribute to what we learn when we are young: Metal in the sun holds heat for a long time.
 While this is a true statement, it doesn’t always apply to panels used in metal roofing anymore.

-Advancements in metal roofing technology and sustainability have contributed to the creation of cool metal roofing, which are highly emissive metal panels that have a high Solar Reflective Index (SRI).
+Advancements in metal roofing technology and sustainability have contributed to the creation of cool metal roofing, highly emissive metal panels with a high Solar Reflective Index (SRI).
 For reference:

-In addition to a longer life-cycle and other metal roofing benefits, this cool roofing is energy-efficient and eco-friendly.
-The best part for consumers is that these cool metal roofs come in a variety of colors, finishes, profiles, and slope-applications.
+In addition to a longer lifecycle and other metal roofing benefits, this cool roofing is energy-efficient and eco-friendly.
+The best part for consumers is that these cool metal roofs come in various colors, finishes, profiles, and slope applications.

-So no, not all metal roofing holds on to heat during hotter months.
-If you ever have questions or concerns about the temperatures associated with the metal used on your roof, have a conversation with the coil or sheet manufacturer to determine the best choice for your building application.
+So, not all metal roofing holds on to heat during hotter months.
+If you have questions or concerns about the temperatures associated with the metal used on your roof, have a conversation with the coil or sheet manufacturer to determine the best choice for your building application.